 Place the boxes in front of the class and have a decent shooting distance between the students and the boxes.

-Get an object first and call out a student.
-Hand the object to the student and let them shoot the object/ball into the proper box.
+Get an object and call up a student.
+Hand them the object and let them shoot it into the proper box.

-Remember the first section of this post about “teachable moments”?
-You’ll have one after each shot in this game.
+After each shot in this game, you’ll have a teachable moment, by the way.
 Whether the student gets the correct answer or not, you can come in and deliver a quick lesson or two.

 When a student gets it wrong, give them another shot.
 Ask the student to take the object out of the wrong box, walk back to the shooting line and shoot it into the proper box.

-This may seem trivial, but the visual aspect and the movement of actually shooting the object to the right box will benefit not only the student playing, but the rest of the class observing.
-There’s nothing like the sight of an object going into the right box to serve as a powerful memory aid.
+This may seem trivial, but the visual aspect and the movement of actually shooting the object into the right box will benefit not only the student playing, but also the rest of the class observing.

 7. Word War

-This final game is good for learning the synonyms and antonyms of words.
-Boy and girl groups sharpen each others’ vocabularies by challenging them to give the synonyms or antonyms of specific words.
+This game is good for learning the synonyms and antonyms of words.
+Two groups will sharpen each others’ vocabularies by challenging them to give the synonyms or antonyms of specific words.